FundedIQ

 Frequently asked

-Which disclosed round is the outlier for Magdeburg, and how does it compare to the rest of the disclosed amounts?
+Which disclosed round is largest in this Magdeburg list, and how separated is it from the rest of the disclosed amounts?

 Know which startups just got funded.
 Every week.